nathanmarz/storm/docs/documentation/ui-rest-api.md

 ### /api/v1/history/summary (GET)

-Returns a list of topology ID submitted by the current user.
+Returns a list of all running topologies' IDs submitted by the current user.

 Response fields: